 Since 2009, ZAP has been providing creative and technical finishing services for independent filmmakers.

-Ashley Pagán is a San Francisco born and raised editor.
+Ashley Pagán our senior editor and colorist is a San Francisco born and raised editor.
 After earning her degree in Cinema from San Francisco State University, she began working in video production in the Silicon Valley startup scene.
-Through her varied work for San Francisco startups and small businesses as well as one of the leading technology news websites, TechCrunch, Ashley has experience with shooting, editing, television studio operation, live web streaming, and film archiving.
-She specializes in Final Cut and Premiere editing and at ZAP also handles DVD and Blu-ray authoring, After Effects work, and the screening room.
+Through her varied work for San Francisco startups and small businesses as well as one of the leading technology news websites, TechCrunch, Ashley has experience shooting, editing, television studio operation, live web streaming, and film archiving.
+She specializes in Adobe Premiere and AVID editing and at ZAP also handles Blu-ray authoring, After Effects work, and the screening room.
 Her other interests include food and dance, so when she’s not working on films she can often be found testing new recipes in the kitchen or in a jazz, blues, Bollywood, or samba class.

-Ri Crawford (EMERITUS/FREELANCE) Motion Graphics Designer, Online Editor and Colorist (Joined ZAP in 2008)
+Ri Crawford (EMERITUS/FREELANCE) Motion Graphics Designer, Stop-Motion Animator (Joined ZAP in 2008)

 Henri Toulouse Lautrec Matisse Crawford (“Ri” for short) is the son of a painter and a photographer and grew up in Columbia, South Carolina.
 Before earning his Masters degree in difficult modern music at Mills College, he worked as a zookeeper, animator and freelance After Effects artist.
 (In his spare time, Ri builds armatures and does classic stop motion animation, maintains a 1973 BMW 2002, and composes music.)
 His first assignment at ZAP was to create an animation depicting the restoration of the damaged master negative of “The Godfather” (1972 Francis Coppola, Paramount Pictures) for a documentary.
-Over the past 5 years, Ri has honed his Avid, After Effects, Moka and Final Cut Pro skills, especially relating to the on-line finishing of films.
-Ri recently returned to ZAP from a 3-month sabbatical during which he holed up in his Oakland basement and animated over three and one half seconds of an original stop motion animated film based on an Italo Calvino fable.
+Ri now has his own stop-motion animation company, Oakland based Mystery Meat Media.

 Elisa Tanaka (FREELANCE) Graphic Designer.
 (Collaborating with ZAP since 1999).
 Elisa Tanaka hails from the Philadelphia area, and is the daughter of a former nurse (mom) and a degreed lettering artist (dad) who was a member of the second graduating class of Art Center, Pasadena.
 She earned her BA from Harvard with honors in Visual and Environmental Studies.
 Elisa started her graphics career designing books and record jackets, eventually moving to San Francisco.
 Elisa collaborated with Kim in his Zoetrope days designing posters and radical packages for many Zoetrope DVD releases including “Apocalypse Now Redux,” (2002) and “Bram Stoker’s Dracula” (2006).
 Currently, Elisa is the head of the art department at The Coppola Companies.
 But she still finds time to work with ZAP designing film main titles and to consult with us on text styling and DVD package designs while watching her cats frolick in her Potrero Hill design studio.